liborty/indxvec/README.md

 ### Trait Search

 is used by the above.
-It can also be used directly in special situations where custom comparisons are needed.
-The closure fetches the sample as before but now additionally define an ordering test on it as well.
+It can also be used directly in special situations, where custom comparisons are needed.
+The closure fetches the sample internally only and now additionally defines an ordering test on it.
 An example use of custom ordering is when `binary_all` calls `binary_any` to look for the first non-matching item.

 ```rust
 /// Lower level binary search algoritms implemented on RangeInclusive<T>